openstack-archive/fuel-plugin-contrail/doc/source/limitations.rst

 Limitations
 ===========

-*   Contrail-specific statistics for Ceilometer were introduced in Contrail 2.2.
-    This feature was not tested by Mirantis yet and not supported with plugin.

-*   In some cases, Contrail Web UI can be unaccessible for some amount of time after removing or adding MOS Controller nodes to cluster.

 *   Removing Contrail-DB nodes from cluster is not supported by plugin, it can lead to data loss, so this must be a manual procedure.
     Adding new Contrail-DB nodes to the environment is supported.